Robust Differentiable Collision Detection for General Objects: Related Work

 \subsection{Differentiable Collision Detection}

 Interest in differentiable collision detection has grown only recently, largely motivated by the progress of differentiable simulation~\cite{de2018end, freeman2021brax,warp2022}.
 Tracy et al.~\cite{tracy2022differentiable} formulate collision detection as a convex optimization problem of scaling the two objects, which naturally yields derivatives.
-Their method supports convex primitives and is well-suited for collision avoidance in motion planning, similar to~\cite{zimmermann2022differentiable}.
-However, it does not provide correct witness points and is therefore unsuitable for contact-rich tasks such as grasping and manipulation.
+However, their method is restricted to convex primitives and scales poorly to complex meshes compared to GJK.
 Montaut et al.~\cite{montaut2022differentiable} introduce random smoothing techniques to approximate derivatives.
 The zeroth-order method, akin to finite differences, requires multiple collision queries per backward pass and is thus inefficient.
 The first-order method leverages the optimality conditions of the GJK algorithm, offering efficiency but restricted to strictly convex shapes and not robust enough for complex meshes.

-Inspired by their first-order method, we propose a general approach for both convex and concave objects with improved robustness, while preserving computational efficiency.
+Inspired by~\cite{montaut2022differentiable}'s first-order method, we propose a general approach for both convex and concave objects with improved robustness, while preserving computational efficiency.